ssbc/ssb-db/README.md

 # secure-scuttlebutt

-A database of unforgable append-only feeds, optimized for efficient replication for peer to peer protocols.
+A database of unforgeable append-only feeds, optimized for efficient replication for peer to peer protocols.

 ## What does it do?